 UNT offers a long tradition of athletics, growing stronger every year.
 In our first year in Conference USA, our Mean Green football team won the Heart of Dallas Bowl.
-Since then, we've played in the Heart of Dallas a second year and the R+L Carriers New Orleans Bowl this year, building excitement and pride.
+Since then, we've played in the Heart of Dallas a second year and the R+L Carriers New Orleans Bowl last year, building excitement and pride.
 UNT’s Apogee Stadium serves as a community rallying point, bringing fans together as they cheer their hometown football team to victory.
 And whether our student-athletes are on the field or in the classroom earning academic honors, they’re striving for greatness.

 UNT joined Conference USA in 2013, bringing the university a higher level of competition and better reflecting our academic quality.

 - 16: UNT offers 16 sports as an NCAA Division I school — the highest and largest division among universities.

 - PRIDE: UNT’s Apogee Stadium — a state-of-the-art athletic and entertainment complex with seating for 31,000 fans — is not just the home of the Mean Green, Denton's home team.
 It's also the setting for local events, building pride and a sense of community.
-A soccer and track-and-field stadium to open in 2018 and an indoor practice facility to open in 2019 will enhance the game-day experience for fans and student-athletes.
+A soccer and track-and-field stadium opened in Spring 2019 and an indoor practice facility to open later in 2019 will enhance the game-day experience for fans and student-athletes.

 - 130: The Mean Green have won 130 conference championships, including 34 since 2000.

 Mean Green Pride

 Athletic standouts include football legend "Mean" Joe Greene, who played with the NFL's Pittsburgh Steelers, and Craig Robertson, who played four seasons with the Cleveland Browns and is now with the New Orleans Saints.

 - The Mean Green Machine — a green 1929 Ford Model A Tudor Sedan — helps raise spirit at games and special events.